mozilla/datazilla/README.md

    Execution Time:4.1700e-01 sec
 ```

-###UI
+###User Interface
 The primary component of the UI is the javascript responsible for the data view behavior, located in [/datazilla/webapp/media/js/data_views](https://github.com/jeads/datazilla/tree/master/webapp/media/js/data_views).
-The HTML associated with a a single data view is described in [/datazilla/webapp/templates/graphs.views.html](https://github.com/jeads/datazilla/blob/master/webapp/templates/graphs.views.html), this HTML data view container is cloned for every new data view inserted into the page and added to a single container div with the id dv_view_container.
+The HTML associated with a a single data view is described in [/datazilla/webapp/templates/graphs.views.html](https://github.com/jeads/datazilla/blob/master/webapp/templates/graphs.views.html).
+This HTML data view container is cloned for every new data view inserted into the page.
+It's added to a single container div with the id dv_view_container.
 This provides a single container that components can use to trigger events on, that all dataviews within the page will subscribe to.

 ####Building the Navigation Menu And Defining Data Views
 New data views and collections of dataviews can be defined in the navigation menu  by running the command: